 - With the Old Southern Hound and Bloodhound.

-Then led to the creation of the Otterhound Breed standard which was devolved in 1958.
+This mixture then led to the creation of the Otterhound Breed standard, which was devolved in 1958.

 The Otterhound dog breed…